 If you have been producing large art on a traditional wood or metal easel you know how much effort is involved to juggle a heavy canvas without ruining the work in progress.
 Imagine, being able to mount your canvas on the easel once and then move it up down and side to side with just the touch of a finger!
 Hughes Easels are internally counter balanced to handle a wide range of canvas weights.
 The unique patented system of internal counter balances, machined steel weights, high quality steel cables and pulleys make handling even the heaviest of pieces of art a breeze.

-The moveable carriage is designed to accommodate the artist whether sitting or standing.
-It allows the painting to be held vertically, tilted forward from the top, or conversely forward from the base plus or minus 15 degres or in any combination of the two.
+The movable carriage is designed to accommodate the artist whether sitting or standing.
+It allows the painting to be held vertically, tilted forward from the top, or conversely forward from the base plus or minus 15 degrees or in any combination of the two.
 This gives greater comfort when painting and affords the artist a perspective corrected view of the canvas.

 The lateral, or side to side movement of the canvas is facilitated by rollers which support the carriage assembly and glide effortlessly across the top rail of the standard floor base or wall mount.

 Paintings are secured on the carriage using the traditional lip or the serrated metal gripper which facilitates edge to edge painting.